Automated CFD Trading

 What Is CFD Automated Trading ?

-Different platforms may have different implementations of automated strategies, and may have use different languages.
+Different platforms may have different implementations of automated strategies and may use different languages.
 This matters because although the trader may simply wish to use automated strategies developed by others, they may also wish to implement them themselves, perhaps using a strategy they have developed or used when trading on their own behalf.
 Automated trading strategies are also called trading robots, which captures the sense of computer programs executing strategies on behalf of the trader.

 Robots are computer programs which can execute strategies without tiring and at higher frequencies